Silves, Portugal: History

 After 713, when the Moors invaded Iberia, Silves became part of the Umayyad Emirate of Córdoba under the Arabic name of Shilb (شلب).
 In the 10th century it was one of the most important towns in western Al-Andalus.
-Silves became an independent taifa in 1027 under the rule of Ibn Mozaine and his son, who was dethroned in 1051 by al-Mu'tadid, the governor of Seville. al-Mu'tamid ibn 'Abbad, the son of al-Mu'tadid and a famous poet, ruled the taifa of Silves until 1091.
+Silves became an independent taifa in 1027 under the rule of Ibn Mozaine and his son, who was dethroned in 1051 by al-Mu'tadid, the governor of Seville.
+Al-Mu'tamid ibn Abbad, the son of al-Mu'tadid and a famous poet, ruled the taifa of Silves until 1091.
 After the Almoravid conquest the town became Almohad in 1156.

 In 1189, King Sancho I of Portugal conquered the town with the aid of Northern European crusaders.
 Sancho ordered the fortification of the city and built a castle, which is today an important monument of Portuguese heritage.
 At the time he also styled himself "By the Grace of God, King of Portugal and Silves (Dei Gratiæ, Rex Portugalliæ et Silbis).

 However, he soon lost the town again to the Almohads after sieges in 1190 and 1191.
 Periodic raiding expeditions were sent from Al-Andalus to ravage the Iberian Christian kingdoms, bringing back booty and slaves.
 The governor of Córdoba attacked Silves in 1191, and took 3,000 Christian slaves.
-Again under Muslim rule, the city would then prosper to the point of being called the Baghdad of the West.
+In 1197, the city was attacked by German crusaders, but did not permanently change hands.

 The town was finally taken from the last Muslim king Ibn Afan by Paio Peres Correia, Grand-Master of the Order of Santiago in 1242, after the Alentejo and most of the coast had already fallen in 1238.
 The great mosque was changed into Silves Cathedral (Sé Catedral).
 Silves declined in importance thereafter and was eclipsed in the region by Faro during the colonial period.
 In 1491, the town of Silves was given to queen Eleanora by her husband, king John II of Portugal.

 In the 19th century, Silves became an important centre for the Portuguese cork industry.
 The industry's decline began after cork factory workers, instigated by communist and anarcho-syndicalist organizations resorting to coercion at gunpoint, supported the failed Portuguese general strike of 1934, after which the authoritarian Estado Novo regime retaliated by effectively closing down the industry in the town.

-In the 21st century, the municipality became host to The Iberian Lynx National Breeding Center (Silves' Center).
+In the 21st century, the municipality became host to the Iberian Lynx National Breeding Center (Silves' Center).